 Other important things to remember:

-- If you forgot something, don’t be afraid to ask around.
-Someone will probably be able to help you out.
+- Don’t be afraid to ask questions.
+If you need or forgot something, ask around.
+Someone will probably be able to help you out, especially the club officers.

-- Similarly, if someone asks for help and you can, please do so.
+- In return, if someone asks for help and you can, please do so.

 - Have fun!